 Northern Mockingbirds nest in shrubs and trees, typically 3-10 feet off the ground but sometimes as high as 60 feet.
 The male probably chooses the nest site and begins building several nests before the female chooses one to finish and lay eggs in.
 Females may start laying in a second nest while the male is still caring for fledglings from the previous one.
 Northern Mockingbirds rarely ever reuse their nests.

 Mockingbird nests consist of dead twigs shaped into an open cup, lined with grasses, rootlets, leaves, and trash, sometimes including bits of plastic, aluminum foil, and shredded cigarette filters.
 The male constructs the twig foundation while the female makes most of the lining.

-Northern Mockingbird populations declined by about 33% percent from 1966 to 2014, according to the North American Breeding Bird Survey.
+Northern Mockingbird populations declined by about 21% percent from 1966 to 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 32 million with 83% in the U.S., 16% in Mexico, and 6% in Canada.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Report.
+The species rates an 8 out of 20 on the Continental Concern Score and is not on the 2016 State of North America's Birds Report.
 Despite losses, Northern Mockingbirds are common and widespread and have rebounded from lows in the nineteenth century, when many were trapped or taken from nests and sold as cage birds.
 Back to top

 Northern Mockingbirds are common in backyards, but they don’t often visit feeders.
 You can encourage mockingbirds to visit your yard by keeping an open lawn but providing fruiting trees or bushes, including mulberries, hawthorns, and blackberry brambles.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.Back to top